 *Permission was granted by all of the individuals identified in this piece to share first names.

 Interested in being a HRC Guest Blogger?
-E-mail us at email@example.com.
+Email us at firstname.lastname@example.org.